 - Letters of commitment from all key personnel

-- Description of how project will be managed, including how potential problems will be addressed
+- Description of how the project will be managed, including how potential problems will be addressed

-- Description of organizational structure of entire team, including partners and home office
+- Description of the organizational structure of the entire team, including partners and home office

 - Description of each staff member's role, technical expertise, and estimated time on the project